chylex/Minecraft-Phantom-Panel/README.md

 For a quick start, I recommend using [Docker](https://www.docker.com/) or another containerization platform.
 The `Dockerfile` in the root of the repository can build three target images: `phantom-web`, `phantom-controller`, and `phantom-agent`.

 All images put the built application into the `/app` folder.
-The Agent image also installs Java 8, 16, 17, and 18.
+The Agent image includes Java 8, 16, 17, and 21.

 Files are stored relative to the working directory.
 In the provided images, the working directory is set to `/data`.

+> [!IMPORTANT]
+> The 3 services communicate with each other using TLS.
+Due to inconsistent TLS support and implementation quirks between operating systems, Phantom Panel is intended to run only on Linux with up-to-date OpenSSL libraries.
+Support for other operating systems only exists for the purposes of local development, and components running on different operating systems may not be able to communicate with each other.

 ## Controller

 The Controller comprises 3 key areas:

 * **Agent RPC server** that Agents connect to.
-* **Web RPC server** that Web connects to.
+* **Web RPC server** that the Web connects to.
 * **PostgreSQL database connection** to persist data.

 The configuration for these is set via environment variables.

 ### Agent & Web Keys

-When the Controller starts for the first time, it will generate two pairs of key files.
-Each pair consists of a **common** and a **secret** key file.
-One pair is generated for **Agents**, and one for the **Web**.
+When the Controller starts for the first time, it will generate two certificate files (`agent.pfx` and `web.pfx`), which are used for TLS communication, and two authentication token files (`agent.auth` and `web.auth`).
+These files must only be accessible to the Controller itself.

-The **common keys** contain encryption certificates and authorization tokens, which are needed to connect to the Controller.
-Both the Controller and the connecting Agent or Web must have access to the appropriate **common key**.

-The **secret keys** contain information the Controller needs to establish an encrypted communication channel.
-These files should only be accessible by the Controller itself.

-The **common keys** have two forms:

-* A binary file `/data/secrets/agent.key` or `/data/secrets/web.key` that can be distributed to the other services.
-* A plaintext-encoded version printed into the logs on every startup, that can be passed to the other services in an environment variable.

-The **secret keys** are stored as binary files `/data/secrets/agent.secret` and `/data/secrets/web.secret`.
+On every start, the Controller prints the **Agent Key** and **Web Key** to standard output.
+These keys contain the authentication token, which lets the Controller validate the identity of the connecting service, and a certificate signature, which lets the connecting service validate the identity of the Controller.
+The keys must be passed to the Agent and Web services using an environment variable or a file.

 ### Storage